jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 | Pan:Homo                  | Desulfomicrobium                         |   **100** |  **100** |

-When considering a bootstrap cut off of 75% and excluding controls, the majority of the Anthropoid core taxa can be considered to be found robust when randomly subsampling (with replacement), with only Capnocytophaga falling below this at 71.6.
+When considering a bootstrap cut off of 75% and excluding controls, the majority of the Hominid and _Alouatta_ core taxa can be considered to be found robust when randomly subsampling (with replacement), with only Capnocytophaga falling below this at 71.6.
 For this particular taxon, alternative combinations that appeared during bootstrapping replicates were the following: Alouatta:Gorilla:Homo,